vlingo/xoom-cluster/README.md

     FakeClusterApplicationActor
 ```

 Try it out.
-As the cluster changes states all of the activity and health conditions will be reported to the registered ClusterApplication.
-You can see how to configure your own ClusterApplication by changing the vlingo-cluster.properties file:
+As the cluster changes states all of the activity and health conditions will be reported to the registered `ClusterApplication`.
+You can see how to configure your own `ClusterApplication` by changing the `vlingo-cluster.properties` file:

 ```java
   cluster.app.class = io.vlingo.cluster.model.application.FakeClusterApplicationActor